 Philip Ou is a partner in the Intellectual Property practice of Paul Hastings and is based in the firm’s Palo Alto office.
-He focuses his practice on intellectual property litigation.
+Mr. Ou focuses his practice on intellectual property litigation.
 His experience spans a variety of high tech industries, including cellular and wireless devices and networks, semiconductors and electronics, and internet and web technology.

-He also has represented clients in anti-trust related investigations, and employment and business interference matters.
+In addition, he has represented clients in anti-trust related investigations, and employment and business interference matters.

-Santa Clara University School of Law, J.D. (cum laude), 2008
+- Santa Clara University School of Law, J.D. (cum laude), 2008

-University of California-Berkeley, B.S. in Materials Science and Engineering, 2004
+- University of California-Berkeley, B.S. in Materials Science and Engineering, 2004

-Mr. Ou is a member of the state bar of California and is a registered patent attorney admitted to practice before the U.S. Patent and Trademark office
+- Mr. Ou is a member of the state bar of California and is a registered patent attorney admitted to practice before the U.S. Patent and Trademark office

 Recent patent litigation matters include: